 How to avoid catching infections like coronavirus

 One of the most important things you can do to reduce the risk of infection for yourself and the people around you is to wash your hands, frequently and thoroughly for 20 seconds, with soap and hot water.
 You should wash your hands more often than you would normally.

 You should also make sure you catch coughs or sneezes with a tissue or your sleeve – not your hands – and put used tissues in the bin.
 Then wash your hands.

 What should you do if you think you have symptoms?

-Stay calm, isolate yourself from anyone else in your household, and use the NHS Inform online coronavirus service for advice or call the NHS 24 on 0800 028 2816 to book a test.
+Stay calm, isolate yourself from anyone else in your household, and use the NHS Inform online coronavirus service for advice or call the National Testing Centre on 0300 303 2713 to book a test.